 - Check policies if Chrome or Edge says it is managed by an organization on a personal computer.

-- Scan Windows if the redirect returns after reset, unknown apps appeared recently, or security tools are blocked.
+- Scan Windows if the redirect returns after reset, unknown apps appeared recently, security tools are blocked, or another browser starts redirecting too.

 | Item | Nextgeeker.com redirect |